-Issue 4: The process of identifying and getting approval for installing plastic-free zone signboard in targeted provinces took a lot of time, causing delay in payment to supplier and other printing tasks by them.
-The reason was due to the fact that local authorities think that such signs could only be placed at the places where the plastic-free practices have been applied and so far only few number of eco-tourism sites fit such condition.
+Issue 3: The process of identifying and getting approval for installing plastic-free zone signboard in targeted provinces took a lot of time, causing delay in payment to supplier and other printing tasks by them.

 - PMU worked closely with GDEKI to quickly submit request letters to each province delaying no time while waiting for the provinces to identify the suitable locations. - PMU worked closely with RPs in the provinces to ensure fast identification of suitable locations.